JacobLoe/Rewarding_actions_of_RL-agents_on_MapWorld/param_notes.md

 # new architecture (16.09.2021)

-actor-critic 4M episodes, 128 batch size ~ 71 hours of training
+actor-critic, inception + sentence embeddings, data-parallel, 4M episodes, 128 batch size ~ 71 hours of training

 # old architecure training time
 For REINFORCE and Actor-Critic 400k episodes lead to around 25 hours of training.